Understanding RUBS System for Multifamily Properties

 Ratio Utility Billing System is unfair to tenants

-RUBS spreads the cost formulaically across the tenant community, irrespective of the actual consumption level of each tenant.
-With RUBS, most tenants essentially end up subsidizing the few taking hour-long showers or letting leaky toilets go without service.
-Tenants are charged for utility recovery even when travelling for extended periods.
+RUBS spreads the cost formulaically across the tenant community, irrespective of each tenant’s actual consumption level.
+With RUBS, most tenants essentially subsidize the few taking hour-long showers or letting leaky toilets go without service.
+Tenants are charged for utility recovery even when traveling for extended periods.
 Property managers often receive tenant complaints about the unfairness of the RUBS setup, and some states/municipalities outright disallow RUBS recovery schemes.

 RUBS does not incentivize responsible consumption